-Year Two: one short piece of maths homework linked to the work that week, weekly spellings that will be tested iteratively and reading at least 5 times a week.
+Year Two: One short piece of maths homework linked to the work that week and reading at least 5 times a week.

-KS2: one short piece of maths that is differentiated either as a worksheet or through an online link, weekly spellings that are tested iteratively, times table practise through TT Rockstars and reading at least 5 times a week.
+KS2: One short piece of maths that is differentiated either as a worksheet or through an online link, times table practise through TT Rockstars and reading at least 5 times a week.

 Whole School: For each half term holiday (October, February and May), teachers will set an optional project-based piece of work linking to what the children have been doing in subjects other than Maths and English.
-How these projects are presented will be totally up to your child as the Council felt it was important to allow everyone to demonstrate their learning through the medium that they wish to do so.
-If a child does complete a project, they will be rewarded with the class reward system and their work will also be displayed at the next Open Afternoon for everyone to see.
+How these projects are presented will be totally up to your child as the School Council felt it was important to allow everyone to demonstrate their learning through the medium that they wish to do so.
+If a child does complete a project, they will be rewarded with the class reward system.
 These projects will be shared with the children at the start of the half term so that there is plenty of notice as the Council recognised that families may go on holiday over the half term breaks.